-Getting help for issues related to excessive porn use is a fine idea, but many therapists have no conception of how addictive today’s hyperstimulating Internet porn is.
+Getting help for issues related to excessive porn use is a fine idea.
+However, many therapists have no conception of how addictive today’s hyperstimulating Internet porn is.
 Many were trained when static, softcore Playboy was porn, and before the recent brain science that is helping to explain the close parallels between extremely stimulating substances and behaviors—both of which can produce addictions.
-Some counselors have even been trained to suggest porn use as a therapeutic tool!
+Some counselors’ training suggests porn use as a therapeutic tool!

 Said a site member:

 When I visited a therapist I sent her links to a couple of threads and webpages about porn-related ED, so she could understand that it wasn’t just in my mind but a very real problem.
 She was quite amazed at the number of guys going through this.
 Many therapists have been doing their jobs for years, and base their advice on training/experience of success stories prior to a time when streaming porn was easily available.
 In fact the ‘old skool’ therapists would often PRESCRIBE porn rather than recommend abstinence.
 I found myself teaching my therapist more than she was teaching me…and she’s the one that got paid.
 It beggars belief!